 Note that I'm not saying you should eat around the clock.
 Snacking works best when it's planned into the middle of your day.

 The goal is to eat during an 8-12 hour period during the day when your body is active and you need the nourishment.
 Then, fast (or sleep) for the remainder of the time.
 It's basically the same as intermittent fasting.

 I recommend snacks be about 200-300 calories, and include at least three food groups –a whole grain for energy, a protein to fill and hold you, and a fruit or vegetable to pump you with some vitamins and antioxidants.

 Try these snacks on for size…

-Slice of whole grain bread with peanut butter and sliced strawberries
+- Toast a slice of whole grain bread and top it with peanut butter or ricotta cheese and sliced strawberries

-Leftovers – ½ cup brown rice or quinoa, with chicken and veggies
+- Got leftovers? make a mini power bowl with ½ cup brown rice or quinoa, some chicken and veggies